 Monday hits and suddenly the world spins at a million miles an hour.
 Cooking is the last thing on your mind.
 You’re not alone.
 According to TheSimpleDollar.com, Americans eat out around 4-5 times per week.
 Let’s say the average meal costs $15.
 That’s $60 or more a week or over $3,120 a year.
 You can take an incredible overseas vacation with money like that!

 A great way to save time and keep more money in your pocket is to use a slow cooker to prepare your meals.
 Not only does the slow cooker do the work for you while you’re busy, but its large capacity also means you can make plenty of leftovers for lunch or busy days.
 Just toss in your favorite flavors and let the cooker do all the work.
 For great recipe ideas check out Delish.com or 365 Days of Slow Cooking.

 Cut the cord and ditch cable and satellite TV

-According to Leichtman Research Group, the average cable TV bill reached an all-time high of $103.
+According to DecisionData.org, the average cable TV bill in 2020 reached almost $220.
 On the contrary, a good internet connection will run you about $50 a month.
 Instead of watching TV, read a book, go for a walk or meditate.
 Not only are these options much healthier for you, but they’re also free.